tvquizphd/public-quiz/README.md

 - Are encrypted/decrypted locally with the [Argon2][Argon2] hash of your password.
 - Move to/from GitHub Actions encrypted with your single-session AES-GCM key.

-The symmetrically encrypted messages move to/from GitHub Actions via private GitHub Projects.

 ## Local Testing